Theft Charges and Punishment in Pennsylvania

 • Return of the property in question to the rightful owner

 There is no guarantee that any of the above defenses will work in your situation, which is why it is important to seek the legal counsel of an experienced criminal defense attorney when faced with a theft charge.
+If you are facing a theft charge in Pennsylvania, it is in your best interest to consult with an experienced criminal defense lawyer as soon as possible.

 We work to significantly increase your chances of having your charges reduced or withdrawn by building a strong defense strategy.
 We will make sure we get answers to all questions to aid in proving your innocence as well as search for any holes in the prosecution’s case.
 If the police did not follow proper procedures during your arrest, all evidence could be thrown out and your entire case could be dismissed.
 The experienced criminal defense team at SMT Legal understands the seriousness of a theft charge.
 We know that you could face more than a handful of years in prison and tens of thousands of dollars in fines if convicted.
 Don’t take a chance on getting lucky in court by representing yourself.
-Contact SMT Legal to speak to a theft lawyer in Pittsburgh today.

 Follow us on social media